Overview

 The MSc Occupational Therapy degree is ideal for graduates who want to gain a professional academic qualification and start a career in a highly rewarding field where you will help and support people of all ages to overcome challenges they may experience in completing activities that are necessary and meaningful to them.

-This accelerated two-year course will utilise evidence-based practice and principles, focusing on active learning and practical application.
+This accelerated full-time, two-year course will utilise evidence-based practice and principles, focusing on active learning and practical application.

 Accreditation